ntakata/flexible-annotation-atlas/README.md

 - The ROI can be combined or divided objectively while maintaining anatomical hierarchy.
 - FAA realizes functional connectivity analysis across the anatomical hierarchy.

-## Example of FAA
+## Examples of FAA
-Four FAAs are available in a FAAs folder which includes an annotation ontology text file, an annotation volume, and an HTML file for zoomable visualization of anatomical hierarchy.
+FAA consists of a JSON-formatted text file (anatomical ontology, AO) and a three-dimensional volume file of the mouse brain (annotation volume, AV).
+In an FAAs folder, some FAAs and an HTML file for zoomable visualization of anatomical hierarchy are available.
 ![FAA-example-AVs](FAAs/FAA-AVs.png)
 ![FAA-example-AOdetailed](FAAs/FAA-AOdetailed.gif)